michelf/php-smartypants/Readme.md

-*	Added convertion of apostrophe and double quote to Hebrew Geresh and Gershayim when the apostrophe or double quote is surrounded on both side by a hebrew character.
+*	Added convertion of apostrophe and double quote to Hebrew Geresh and Gershayim when the apostrophe or double quote is surrounded on both sides by a Hebrew character.
 For instance:

 		input:  צה"ל / צ'ארלס
 		output: צה״ל / צ׳ארלס

 	You can still put quotes around Hebrew words and they'll become curled quotation marks (if that is enabled).
-This new transform only applies when in the middel of a word, and only to words in Hebrew.
+This new transform only applies in the middle of a word, and only to words in Hebrew.

 PHP SmartyPants Lib 1.7.1 (16 Oct 2016)